Contents

 That’s right–you’re standing outside on the city’s highest observation deck.

-I swear it’s not as dangerous as it sounds!
-There are huge glass panes–and windows so you can see to the street below– that view out and down, but if you’d rather have a high view from inside or inside/outside, check out my complete guide to the greatest New York City observation decks.
+There are huge glass panes–and windows so you can see to the street below–that view out and down, but if you’d rather have a high view from inside or inside/outside, check out my complete guide to the greatest New York City observation decks.

 3. City Climb at The Edge

-Standing outside on the tallest observation deck in New York City not thrilling enough for you?
-Take it a step higher and try City Climb.
 Calling itself the “Ultimate Skyscraping Experience,” you’ll be harnessed in as you hike up the world’s highest open-air building climb before reaching the top of 30 Hudson Yards and leaning out from the outdoor platform at the top.

 Don’t worry; if this personally freaks you out, you can watch your favorite adrenaline junkie do the climb from the safety of The Edge’s observation deck!